MicrosoftDocs/entra-docs/docs/external-id/customers/sample-single-page-app-angular-sign-in.md

 ## Prerequisites

-* Although any IDE that supports vanilla JS applications can be used, **Visual Studio Code** is used for this guide.
-It can be downloaded from the [Downloads](https://visualstudio.microsoft.com/downloads) page.
+* [Visual Studio Code](https://code.visualstudio.com/download) or another code editor.
 * [Node.js](https://nodejs.org/en/download/).
-* Microsoft Entra ID for customers tenant.
+* An External ID for customers tenant.
 If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.

 ## Register the SPA in the Microsoft Entra admin center